kosamad/Cosmo-Keys/README.md

 2. Alter the use of the modal

     Modals were selected to limit the amount of page navigation a VI user would have to undertake (you can exit the rules modal by clicking anywhere).
 However, some screen readers recite everything underneath the modal before reading its content.
 This is a recognised issue for VI users and appears on the most commercial of website's (e.g the BBC).
 However, as this game is designed specifically for VI users this is a feature that shouldn't occur and therefore development of how the rules/about info is presented would be advantageous and would improve UX.

+3. Re-design the page layout to make the buttons the total size of the container.

+    On the computer this does not affect play as the hover classes tell the user when the button is selected.
+However, on a mobile, a player is likely to click anywhere in the container and expect the button to work.
+This should be corrected in future roll outs.

 ### Accessibility